 Liathach is rated by many mountaineers and hillwalkers as Scotland's finest mountain, challenged only by An Teallach and the Cuillin of Skye.
 Its traverse is an expedition that will be remembered forever.

-Well-trodden but exceedingly steep terrain throughout.
-There is mild rock scrambling en-route to the ridge, and awkward bouldery terrain along it.
-The path round the Am Fasarinen pinnacles is very exposed, requiring a good head for heights, and the descent from Mullach an Rathain includes steep scree.
+Well-trodden but very steep terrain throughout.
+There is mild rock scrambling en-route to the ridge, and some awkward bouldery terrain along it.
+The Am Fasarinen pinnacles involve some trickier scrambling, and the alternative bypass path is very exposed.
+The descent from Mullach an Rathain is also very steep.
 If unsure, hire a guide.

-There are 33 user reports for this walk - click to read.
+There are 70 reports from this walk - click to read them.